 Here is the information page from OIS at Indiana University and SEVIS information from the US Department of Homeland Security.
 Students can fill out the CPT form and work with the Luddy Graduate Studies offices and OIS to get an approval.
-Note that the student will be awarded 1 credit for part-time (1-20 hours) and 2 credits for full-time (more than 21 hours).

 All internships provide opportunities to build skills in communication, time management and team dynamics.
 The student can reinforce their academic learnings with the understanding of a real-world corporate setting, which will help the student to make important decisions about a future career in Data Science.

-Do I need to enroll in DSCI-D591?
+Do I need to enroll in DSCI-D 591?

 Yes, CPT is an experience to be integral to the student's academic curriculum.
-The DSCI-D591 course is being created to allow students the opportunity to gain professional work experience in industry and to utilize skills taught in the classroom.
-At the completion of the internship, an exit letter from the employer commending the intern's performance and a written report from the student on the experience will be submitted and the Faculty will evaluate the written report and give the student grades for DSCI-D591.
+The DSCI-D 591 course is created to allow students the opportunity to gain professional work experience in industry and to utilize skills taught in the classroom.
+The student will enroll in 1 credit for part-time (1-20 hours per week) and 2 credits for full-time (more than 20 hours per week).